Creative tips for organising your phone

 - Alphabetised: another way to organise your apps that can provide quick-access (again, depending on how your brain operates) is ordering and grouping your apps alphabetically.
 You don’t need a folder for every letter; in fact, if you don’t have too many apps, you could simply put them in alphabetical order without utilising folders at all

-With that being said, it’s important to maximise your phone time.
-And, with just a couple of adjustments, your smartphone can turn into quite the productivity tool.
+With that being said, it’s important to make the most of your phone time.
+With just a couple of adjustments, your smartphone can turn into quite the productivity tool.
 Two areas you can see real change with minimal effort are your calendar, and your finances.

 Firstly, there’s a lot you can take advantage of when it comes to reminder technology.
 For example, did you know that you can set location-based reminders?
 Using Reminders for Apple users, or Google Keep for Android users, you can set your phone to remind you to send that email when you get back to the office, or buy milk when you get to your local grocery store.
 As soon as you arrive at the location in question, your phone will deliver the alert.
 It’s important to make sure that your reminder system is automatically synced on all your devices, so you don’t miss any reminders when you’re on the move or at an office.